Available Tax Forms

 Protected B when completed

 You can claim these refundable tax credits even if you do not have to pay any tax.
-If it is more than the taxes you have to pay,
+If the amount of those credits is more than the

-you may get a refund for the difference.
+taxes you have to pay, you may get a refund for the difference.

-Complete the calculations that apply to you and attach a copy of this form to your return.
+Complete the calculations that apply to you and attach a copy of this form to your paper return.

 For more information about these credits, go to canada.ca/mb-tax-info.